nsayed123/jenkins_setup/README.md

 Note: This is specific to Ubuntu server.

 ## Requirements
-To start with this setup yo need:
+To start with this setup you need:
 * Ansible
 * git
 * Passwords for admin, writer and reader users handy